 This innovation sees a two-dimensional layout of tiny tiles (thousands, in some cases) sandwiched between pre-stretched latex layers.
 The object self-actuates when tension in the latex draws these tiles together.
 The final result is a clean, continuous, curvy, mechanically stable 3D piece.

-CurveUps, researcher Ruslan Guseinov has declared, “push the limits of digital manufacturing far beyond the current state.”
+CurveUps researcher Ruslan Guseinov has declared this will “push the limits of digital manufacturing far beyond the current state.”